lealceldeiro/gems/README.md

 | `UnsupportedOperationException` | Object does not support method |

 * Throw `IllegalStateException` if no argument values would have worked, otherwise throw `IllegalArgumentException`.

+### Item 73: Throw exceptions appropriate to the abstraction

+* Higher layers should catch lower-level exceptions and, in their place, throw exceptions that can be explained in terms of the higher-level abstraction.
+* While exception translation is superior to mindless propagation of exceptions from lower layers, it should not be overused.